DevOps and microservices architectures closely scrutinised

 Excerpt of Uber technology use

-Figure 6: Excerpt of Uber technology use (based on Yang 2022)
+Figure 6: Excerpt of Uber technology use

 Apache Kafka is an open source technology for processing and forwarding messages.
 Kafka communicates via the TCP protocol and can be used as a messaging service, for tracking the activities of a website, for monitoring the processed data and for logging the calls (Apache Kafka 2021).

 Uber uses Kafka as a cornerstone of its system architecture.
 The company also claims to have one of the largest implementations of Apache Kafka in use.
 Trillions of messages in the petabyte range are processed daily.
 The routing of messages between driver and passenger also takes place via Apache Kafka.
 Primarily, Kafka is used by Uber as a messaging service.
-Furthermore, logging and monitoring of Kafka are used to ensure traceability in case of errors (Yang 2022).
+Furthermore, logging and monitoring of Kafka are used to ensure traceability in case of errors.

 Since 2014, Uber has focused on a versatile use of APIs in the context of microservices.
 The focus is also on the documentation of the individual endpoints.
 A separate API management tool was developed for this purpose.
 Edge Gateway deals with the documentation and organisation of the individual APIs.
 Since 2018, Edge Gateway has been used for all Uber companies and not just for the classic business model.
 The technology allows the responsible team and the basic function of the API to be presented across the board (Thangavelu 2020).